-Welcome To Dr. Changchun Liu’s Synthetic Biology and Smart Medical Device Laboratory
+Welcome to Synthetic Biology and Smart Medical Device Laboratory

-Paradigm shifts in biomedical field often arise from innovations in tools and measurement methods.
+Paradigm shifts in biomedical fields often arise from innovations in tools and measurement methods.
 Our research group is interested in applying interdisciplinary approaches to develop new tools and methods to solve current challenges in life sciences, such as disease diagnostics, medical therapeutics, as well as personalized medicine.
 Our current research focuses on the integration of micro- and nanotechnology with biology and medicine, and their biomedical applications.
-Our research philosophy is “Interdisciplinary Integration and Innovation (I3)”.
-We are a diverse team of scientists & engineers with broad expertise spanning molecular biology, CRISPR technology, synthetic biology and chemistry to engineering.
+Our research philosophy is “Interdisciplinary, Integration and Innovation (I3)”.

-We are seeking highly talented and motivated individuals (e.g., postdoc, graduate, and undergraduate) from different disciplinary backgrounds (e.g., biology, chemistry, biomedicine, and engineering (i.e., mechanical, electronic, biomedical, material)).
+We are seeking highly talented and motivated individuals (e.g., postdoc, graduate, and undergraduate) from different disciplinary backgrounds (e.g., biology, chemistry, biomedicine, and engineering (e.g., mechanical, electronic, biomedical).
 Please see the positions available.
-We welcome inquiries about positions with a cover letter and curriculum vitae by contacting Dr. Changchun Liu via email (email@example.com).
+We welcome inquiries about positions with a cover letter and CV by contacting Dr. Changchun Liu via email (email@example.com).

 Latest Lab News